michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-4-combinations-of-booleans.md

 }
 </pre>

-Note that we don't have a yield statement so we need to return a &#8220;full sequence&#8221;.
+Note that we don't have a yield statement so we need to return a "full sequence".

 Now the base cases are done.
 Like Eric we have two cases left to handle.
 The first are the cases where we are going to enumerate the combinations(n-1,k-1) and push a true on to them.